 At the very least, Oregon should push fall sports to the spring and find a way to either work spring sports around them or push baseball, softball and other spring activities to the summer.
 Until we have a reliable vaccine or treatment for COVID-19, or we decide to actually take public health advice and slow the spread to negligible levels, it's just not safe to return to the gridiron, volleyball court, pool or soccer field.

 I hate it just as much as you do, but this is where we are.
 If we successfully flatten the curve by the fall, maybe we can have winter sports like basketball.
 Maybe Newberg wrestling can defend its state championship.
 But I'm not holding my breath.

-I am wearing a mask, though, and you should be too.
+I am wearing a mask, though, and you should too.

-Ryan Clarke is a report at the Newberg Graphic newspaper
+Ryan Clarke is a reporter at the Newberg Graphic newspaper.